-- (1) We determined that, as of December 31, 2021, our employee population was equal to 1,691 individuals, all located in the United States.
+- (1) We determined that, as of December 31, 2022, our employee population was equal to 1,991 individuals, all located in the United States.
 This number includes all the individuals determined to be employees for federal tax purposes, whether full-time, part-time, or temporary, as of that date.
-We chose December 31, 2021, which is within the last three months of our fiscal year as required by applicable SEC regulations, because it aligned with our calendar year payroll procedures. - (2) We next identified the employee receiving the median amount of compensation in our employee population.
-To do this, we compared the amount of wages and other compensation received by each employee, other than Mr. Beck, as reflected in our payroll records and reported to the Internal Revenue Service in Box 5 of Form W-2 for the calendar year ended December 31, 2021.
+We chose December 31, 2022, which is within the last three months of our fiscal year as required by applicable SEC regulations, because it aligned with our calendar year payroll procedures. - (2) We next identified the employee receiving the median amount of compensation in our employee population.
+To do this, we compared the amount of wages and other compensation received by each employee, other than Mr. Beck, as reflected in our payroll records and reported to the Internal Revenue Service in Box 5 of Form W-2 for the calendar year ended December 31, 2022.
 This compensation measure was annualized for permanent employees who were employed on the measurement date but who did not work for the full calendar year.
-The compensation measure was consistently applied to all of our employees. - (3) Once we identified our median employee, we measured that employee's annual total compensation for the 2021 fiscal year by adding together (a) the same elements of compensation that are included in Mr. Beck's total fiscal 2021 compensation, as reported in our Summary Compensation able above, and (b) non-discriminatory health and welfare benefits paid by Regional in 2021. - (4) For Mr. Beck, we used the amounts reported in our Summary Compensation Table above.
-Mr. Beck did not participate in non-discretionary health and welfare benefit plans offered by Regional in 2021.
+The compensation measure was consistently applied to all of our employees. - (3) Once we identified our median employee, we measured that employee's annual total compensation for the 2022 fiscal year by adding together (a) the same elements of compensation that are included in Mr. Beck's total fiscal 2022 compensation, as reported in our Summary Compensation Table above, and (b) non-discriminatory health and welfare benefits paid by Regional, if any, which we have included as "All Other Compensation" in the table above.
+Our median employee did not participate in non-discriminatory health and welfare benefit plans offered by Regional in 2022. - (4) For Mr. Beck, we used the amounts reported in our Summary Compensation Table above.
+Mr. Beck did not participate in non-discriminatory health and welfare benefit plans offered by Regional in 2022.

 The resulting pay ratio was calculated in a manner consistent with SEC regulations, and we believe that it constitutes a reasonable estimate.
-However, as contemplated by SEC regulations, we relied on methods and assumptions that we determined to be appropriate for calculating the Chief Executive Officer pay ratio as Regional.
+However, as contemplated by SEC regulations, we relied on methods and assumptions that we determined to be appropriate for calculating the Chief Executive Officer pay ratio at Regional.
 Other public companies may use methods and assumptions that differ from the ones we chose but are appropriate for their circumstances.
-It may therefore be difficult, for this and other reasons, to compare our reported pay ratio reported by other companies, including companies in our industry.
+It may therefore be difficult, for this and other reasons, to compare our reported pay ratio to pay ratios reported by other companies, including companies in our industry.